microsoft/CyBERTron-LM/README.md

 # CyBERTron-LM

-CyBERTron-LM is a research project on language model pre-training.
-It collects some Transformer-based Pre-trained Models for solving NLP tasks (e.g., understanding, generation or scoring).
+CyBERTron-LM is a research project on NLP.
+It collects some Models for solving NLP tasks (e.g., pre-training, understanding, generation or etc).

 The current work in [CyBERTron-LM](https://github.com/microsoft/CyBERTron-LM) include:
 * Language Scoring